daniel-grzelak/TreeBit4Mation/README.md

 # TreeBit4Mation
 A recruiting task for Bit4Mation company.
 The task was to create an app that could add nodes, delete and modify them in a tree structure.
+Each node can contain an Integer.

+The latest node (leaf) always shows (not stores) the sum of values from previous nodes.
 ## To use
 Fire up the app in IDE and input localhost:8080/ in your favourite browser!